 We all know bonds are not the same as insurance.
 While bonds are considered to be a type of specialty insurance, and the surety is usually an insurance company, bonds, and insurance are two distinctly different products.

 A bond is a contract between three parties: the obligee (the party who requires the bond, or the beneficiary); the principal (the party who must obtain the bond, such as a contractor); and the surety (who writes the bond).

-Unlike an insurance policy, a bond cannot be cancelled by means of a lost policy receipt.
-Bonds are required by an obligee — which could be a court, state or municipality that is requiring the principal to carry a bond.
+Unlike an insurance policy, a bond cannot be canceled by means of a lost policy receipt.
+Bonds are required by an obligee — which could be a court, state, or municipality that is requiring the principal to carry a bond.
 Therefore, the surety has to follow the obligee’s requirement, which is usually spelled out on the bond form.

 In the example of a termination clause below, cancellation requires 30 days’ written notice sent to the obligee by registered mail: